newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

     - Retry Delay : Time to wait between each call retry

-    - Phonenumber SMS Failure : In case the phonenumber wasn't reachable after max retry, we will trigger an SMS to this number
+    - Phone Number SMS Failure : In case the phone number wasn't reachable after max retry, we will trigger an SMS to this number

-    - URL Cancel / URL Confirm / Phonenumber Transfer : Features that will be implemented in the future version
+    - URL Cancel / URL Confirm / Phone Number Transfer : Features that will be implemented in the future version

 **Alarm Result**